-So, would you like to increase your restaurant’s online presence?
-Are you ready to make thousands of dollars every month by ranking your business on the first page of Google?
+So, would you like to increase your restaurant’s local rankings?
+Are you ready to make thousands of dollars every month by ranking your restaurant on the first page of Google?

 Then grab a pen and paper and note down everything in this article on how to optimize your restaurant website for the local restaurant SEO.

 SEO (Search Engine Optimization) is the process of optimizing your website to get it ranked or displayed on search engines like Google, Bing, etc. and ultimately convert the users into customers.

 Restaurant SEO is the process of optimizing your local restaurant website, to rank on search engines.
 The goal here is to rank on the first page.

 This is because 75% of clicks go on the first page of Google search results.

 Besides ranking on the first page, your website should also have a proper conversion mechanism in place.
 This is because the end goal here is to make money right?

 So are you excited to know how to rank and convert your prospects and attract more customers?
 Let’s dive into the SEO best practices for restaurants